 - You want to read several reviews and read several complaints.
 You want details.
 “They were awesome.”
 “This service sucks.”
 Not good enough.
 You want to read about an experience.
 Why were they awesome?
 Why did they suck?

 - A top roofing company WILL have complaints.
 However, you MUST see detailed responses to the complaints.
-This shows Being Responsive and Being Transparent.
+This shows responsiveness and transparency.
 You want to know your contractor takes customer displeasure seriously and is actively looking to remedy those situations.